MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 </table>

 ### 4.2.2.2 I-Learn Facade

 <table width="100%">
   <tr>
     <th colspan = "3">Class Name: I-Learn</th>
   </tr>
   <tr>
     <td colspan = "3">Brief Description: The I-Learn class will pull the user's information, assignments and courses from I-Learn using the Desire To Learn API.
-This class will interact with the Callendar Item Controller class to provide assignments.</td>
+This class will interact with the Calendar Item Controller class to provide assignments (4.2.2.1). </td>
   </tr>
   </table>
   <table>